hollowwave/milp/README.md

-# Phishing Simulation Framework
+# MILP (Man I Love Phishing)

-A CLI-based phishing simulation tool built for security awareness training and educational red team portfolio purposes.
+A CLI-based phishing simulation tool built as an educational exercise to understand how credential-harvesting attacks work mechanically, for security awareness training purposes only.

 ---

-## ⚠️ Legal Disclaimer
+## ⚠️ Legal & Ethical Disclaimer

-This tool is intended **strictly for authorized security awareness training**.

-- Only use against systems and individuals you have **explicit written permission** to test
-- Unauthorized phishing is illegal under computer fraud laws in most jurisdictions
+**This project is unmaintained and provided for educational reference only.
+It is not a production tool and should not be deployed against any target without explicit, documented, written authorization.**

+- This code functionally replicates real credential-phishing infrastructure (page cloning, credential capture, mass email delivery, victim tracking).
+  It carries the same legal weight as any other phishing kit — intent and framing do not change what the code does.
+- Using this against any person, account, or organization without their **explicit prior written consent** is illegal in most jurisdictions under computer fraud, wiretapping, and/or anti-phishing statutes — even a "dummy" personal account you don't have standing authorization to test against.
+- This repo was built solely to study attack mechanics (HTTP form handling, SMTP delivery, session/token tracking) as part of a student portfolio.
+  It has **no evasion, obfuscation, or anti-detection features**, is not supported, and should not be adapted to add any.
+- If you are looking for a real, safe way to run phishing simulations at an organization, use an established, audited platform intended for that purpose (e.g. GoPhish) under proper internal authorization — not this code.
-- The author assumes no liability for misuse
+- The author assumes no liability for any use of this code and does not endorse deploying it against any real target.

-See `authorization_template.md` for a sample authorization form.
+See `authorization_template.md` for a sample authorization form if used in a sanctioned training context.

 ---